-The proposed CASA funding methodology aligns with multiple strategic and operational goals established by the Judicial Council, specifically Goals II and III.
+The proposed CASA funding methodology aligns with multiple strategic and operational goals established by the Judicial Council.
+The proposed methodology supports Goal II, Independence and Accountability, in that it includes revisions that incentivize efficient and effective use of Judicial Council funding distributed to CASA programs each fiscal year.